Skip to content

 New entity establishment costs for the Immigration Enforcement Commission and the Cyber Security Board include governance infrastructure, administrative systems, and initial staffing for board support.
 Comparable independent commissions operate with annual administrative budgets of $20 million to $50 million each.

-Ongoing savings are difficult to quantify precisely but are structurally real.
-DHS's administrative overhead as a centralized department -- duplicative management layers, the DHS headquarters apparatus, the congressional liaison burden of responding to 100+ oversight committees -- represents costs that do not transfer to successor agencies.
-The Heritage Foundation estimated that DHS spent $10 million annually on congressional briefings and testimony alone; this figure decreases when agencies answer to mission-appropriate committees rather than 100+ panels with overlapping claims.
+Ongoing savings are structurally real but difficult to quantify precisely.
+DHS's administrative overhead as a centralized department -- duplicative management layers, the DHS headquarters apparatus, the congressional liaison burden of responding to 100-plus oversight committees -- represents costs that do not transfer to successor agencies.
+The fiscal case for the Act does not rest on cost savings.
+It rests on structural risk reduction.
+The decomposition may be approximately budget-neutral in ongoing costs while requiring significant one-time transition investment.

-Open Design Questions¶
+Open Design Questions

 HSI placement -- Treasury or Commerce?
 Homeland Security Investigations' portfolio spans financial crimes (Treasury alignment) and trade fraud and intellectual property (Commerce alignment).
 The final placement depends on which investigative portfolio is prioritized.
 This is a decision that benefits from input from HSI leadership and the receiving departments.